Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Background and Related Work

 \section{Background and Related Work}

-\parabf{FL Task Definition.} Given the buggy codebase and the bug report, FL techniques identify buggy code elements (e.g., files or functions).
-Formally, let a codebase be represented as a set of code elements (e.g., files or functions), $\mathcal{C} = \{ce_1, ce_2, \dots, ce_N\}$, where $N$ denotes the total number of code elements.
+\parabf{FL Task Definition.} Given the bug report and codebase, FL techniques identify buggy code elements (e.g., files or functions).
+Formally, let a codebase be represented as a set of code elements, $\mathcal{C} = \{ce_1, ce_2, \dots, ce_N\}$, where $N$ denotes the total number of code elements.
 A bug report $BR$ typically includes a title, a description, and optional metadata (e.g., component and hardware information in the context of Linux kernel), and can be expressed as $BR = (title, desc, meta)$.
-A FL task can be modeled as:

-where $list(\mathcal{C})$ denotes a list of code elements that ranked by their suspiciousness (i.e., the probabilities of being buggy).
+A FL task can be modeled as: $\textbf{FL}: BR, \mathcal{C} \to list(\mathcal{C})$, where $list(\mathcal{C})$ denotes a list of code elements that ranked by their probabilities of being buggy.

 \parabf{Existing FL techniques.} FL techniques have been extensively studied in literature:

 \begin{itemize}[topsep=1pt, itemsep=0pt, leftmargin=10pt] \item \textbf{Coverage-based FL.} Besides bug reports, some FL techniques leverage test coverage to identify buggy locations, such as SBFL~\citep{DBLP:conf/prdc/AbreuZG06, DBLP:journals/tr/WongDGL14}, GNN-based FL~\citep{DBLP:conf/sigsoft/LouZDLSHZZ21}, AutoFL~\citep{DBLP:journals/pacmse/KangAY24}, and AgentFL~\citep{DBLP:journals/corr/abs-2403-16362}.
 However, coverage and executable failure-triggering tests are not always available in practice.
 Especially for the large systems like Linux kernel, users report bugs by textually describing the error symptoms.
 Therefore, coverage-based FL cannot be applied to the Linux kernel when only bug reports are available, which thus is not included in this work.